istio/istio.io/content/en/docs/ops/integrations/opa/index.md

     console: true
 {{< /text >}}

 Then, you need to configure Istio to define OPA as an `extensionProvider`.
-When installing Istio, in the IstioOperator spec or the helm values file, you need to define the extensionProvider as follows:
+When installing Istio, in the IstioOperator spec or the Helm values file, you need to define the extensionProvider as follows:

 {{< text yaml >}}
 [...]